patricksavalle/devops-project-template/content/incident-management-procedure.md

 ## Tips and hints

-- [ ] Enable autonomous decision-making by people and teams in incidents and postmortems
+- [ ] Enable autonomous decision-making by people and teams

-- [ ] Establish a culture of open, blameless communication between developers and IT ops teams
+- [ ] Establish a culture of open, blameless communication

 - [ ] Utilize on-call scheduling to position developers and sysadmins as SREs

-- [ ] Ensure members of your teams can communicate across the organization with real-time chat tools
+- [ ] Ensure members of your teams can communicate across the organization with chat tools

 - [ ] Use an easy-to-remember URL that redirects to the internal Service Desk portal